Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L1 - Introduction - 01.02.2023.md

 					Decision Theory
 					Decision Analysis
 					Statistics
+			- We call this when we have an optimisation problem and we need to make a decision if our solution is suitable or not.
 		- Systems
-			- Closed systems are independent of their environment
+			- Closed systems are totally independent of their environment
 			- Open systems are dependent on their environment
 			- System effectiveness refers to the degree of which goals are achieved
 			- System efficiency is a measure of the use of resources to achieve output
 				- e.g. speed
+			- This is basically a software solution
+			- We are going to implement optimisation algorithms and we need to evaluate them.
+				- Hence we check the system effectiveness and efficiency
 		- Problem and Problem Instance
 			- ![[Pasted image 20230201110658.png]]
 			- Problem Classes